Tang dynasty tomb figures: Context and meaning

 A thousand years before the Tang figures, the Tomb of Marquis Yi of Zeng (d. about 433 BC) contained the bodies of 22 musicians, as well as the instruments they played.
 Traces of wooden figures wearing textiles are known from similar dates, and the First Emperor's Terracotta Army is famous; his funeral also involved the killing and burial of many servants and animals, including all his childless concubines.
-The excavated Han dynasty tombs we know about contained bronze or pottery figures of horses, and often groups of soldiers, well below life-size, in the tombs of commanders.
-Lower down the social scale, pottery models of houses and animals were very common, and continued into the Tang.
-By the time of the short-lived but effective Sui dynasty (581–618), the pattern of Tang tomb figures was essentially established, though the polychromy of sancai colours did not appear until the Tang.
+Excavated Han dynasty tombs contained bronze or pottery figures of horses, and often groups of soldiers, well below life-size, in the tombs of commanders.
+Lower down the social scale, pottery models of houses and animals were common, and continued into the Tang.
+By the time of the Sui dynasty (581–618), the pattern of Tang tomb figures was essentially established, though the polychromy of sancai colours did not appear until the Tang.

 The size and number of the figures in a grave depended on the rank of the deceased, as did the number that were glazed.
 Servants and farm animals were often glazed, painted or slip-painted white, or brown in the case of animals.
 The figures were paraded on carts as part of the funeral procession.
 They were then lined up outside the tomb before the coffin was taken inside.
 Once this was in place they were taken inside the tomb and arranged in the tomb, often along the sloping access way to the underground burial chamber, or in an ante-chamber to it.
 In large tombs there were niches built into the tomb walls for them to occupy.